aakkssqq/MaxAccount/README.md

 MaxAccountExtension is a commercial library, you can download it for trial basis.
 If you opt to avoid using this library, amendments to certain source codes of the open source project are necessary.

-After you download the above repository, you can open and build by Visual Studio 2019 Community directly.
+After you download the above repository, you can open and build by Visual Studio 2019 Community directly after making a reference to "MaxAccountExtension".
 Otherwise, you may copy the source code folder "Controller", "Conversion", "Model" and "Program.cs" to your Visual Studio project folder for further actions.

 How-to videos will publish on YouTube https://www.youtube.com/channel/UCouJHDI_7dkNbiEnuDpnFmg